Skip to main content

 Citizen Advocacy

-Citizen Advocacy is a way for local communities to respond to the need for protection of individuals with disabilities who are at risk of abuse or neglect.
-These local, independently-operated Citizen Advocacy offices create one-to-one matches between ordinary citizens and vulnerable people with disabilities in their communities.
+Citizen Advocacy provides local communities with a powerful way to protect individuals with disabilities who may be at risk of abuse or neglect.
+Independent, community-based Citizen Advocacy offices facilitate one-to-one matches between ordinary citizens and vulnerable individuals with disabilities, fostering relationships that offer support, protection, and advocacy.

 Values-Based Strategies